BarbossHack/Matrix-autosetup/README.md

 # Matrix autosetup

-Just a tiny script to quickly setup a Matrix server, for bot development purpose.
+Just a tiny script to quickly setup a Matrix.org server, for bot development purpose.

 ## Requirements